-How will the strategy, policy, plan, procedure and/or service impact on:- Potential positive and/or negative impacts and any particular groups affected Recommendations for improvement/ mitigation Action taken by Clinical Board / Corporate Directorate Make reference to where the mitigation is included in the document, as appropriate 7.1 People being able to access the service offered: Consider access for those living in areas of deprivation and/or those experiencing health inequalities People will be consulted regarding ICS dependent on the surgical procedure being undertaken and their own preferences.
+How will the strategy, policy, plan, procedure and/or service impact on:- Potential positive and/or negative impacts and any particular groups affected Recommendations for improvement/ mitigation Action taken by Clinical Board / Corporate Directorate Make reference to where the mitigation is included in the document, as appropriate 7.1 People being able to access the service offered: Consider access for those living in areas of deprivation and/or those experiencing health inequalities Well-being Goal - A more equal Wales People will be consulted regarding ICS dependent on the surgical procedure being undertaken and their own preferences.
 Geographical location will have no impact on the decision.
+N/A N/A 7.2 People being able to improve /maintain healthy lifestyles: Consider the impact on healthy lifestyles, including healthy eating, being active, no smoking /smoking cessation, reducing the harm caused by Indirectly associated with this procedure - patients listed for elective surgery will have the opportunity to improve their wellbeing with healthcare professional support preoperatively.
 N/A N/A